tomohiro/bundlizer/README.md

     $ cat ~/bundlizer_installed_apps | xargs bundlizer install

----

 LICENSE
 --------------------------------------------------------------------------------

-&copy; 2012 - 2014 Tomohiro TAIRA.
+&copy; 2012 - 2016 Tomohiro TAIRA.

 This project is licensed under the MIT license.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.